Common Law Sponsorship Lawyer

 Here’s how we can help you:

 As your legal representatives, we will assist you in navigating through the complex immigration rules and procedures from the beginning to the end.
-We will assist you in the following manner:
+We will assist you in the following manner:- Formulate a strategy based on your particular circumstances as to the place, timing and specific contents of the sponsorship application

 The Immigration Law Firm of Matthew Jeffery has over 20 years of experience and specializes in handling spousal or partner sponsorships with high success rates.
 To see if you qualify for spousal or partner sponsorship, fill out our FREE Sponsorship Assessment form.